DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher at UC San Diego working with [Mihir Bellare](https://cseweb.ucsd.edu/~mihir/index.html).
+I am a tenure-track faculty at [CISPA](https://cispa.de/en).
 My research focuses on the foundations of applied cryptography and in particular on provable security.
 I contribute to analyzing real-world cryptographic schemes to improve their theoretical security guarantees.
 Additionally, I design new schemes and protocols for practice, which often requires the formalization of new or stronger security models.

 More specifically, I enjoy working on any kind of key exchange protocols including their use in secure messaging, often with a focus on game-based security definitions and tight security proofs.
 I am also generally interested in public-key encryption with advanced functionalities, like updatable (public-key) encryption and attribute-based encryption.
 I am lucky to have collaborated with inspiring researchers on these topics and I also engaged in interdisciplinary research projects.
+Before joining CISPA, I was a postdoctoral researcher at UC San Diego working with [Mihir Bellare](https://cseweb.ucsd.edu/~mihir/index.html).
 I completed my PhD in the research group of [Eike Kiltz](https://informatik.rub.de/kiltz/) at Ruhr University Bochum, Germany.
 I did a virtual internship at NTT Research and visited UC Berkeley, University of Washington and NTNU Trondheim.

-> <b> I am starting as tenure-track faculty at [CISPA](https://career.cispa.de/phd.html) (Germany) in December and will have open PhD and PostDoc positions.
-Reach out to me if you are interested. </b>
+> <b> I have open PhD and PostDoc positions.
+Reach out to me if you are interested!
+More information about the PhD program at CISPA can be found [here](https://career.cispa.de/phd.html). </b>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 My dissertation can be found {{< staticref "uploads/phd-thesis-doreen-riepel.pdf" "newtab" >}}here{{< /staticref >}}.